cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 The Node Tuning Operator helps you manage node-level tuning by orchestrating the TuneD daemon.
 The majority of high-performance applications require some level of kernel tuning.
 The Node Tuning Operator provides a unified management interface to users of node-level sysctls and more flexibility to add custom tuning specified by user needs.
 * :musical_note: Kubernetes Power Manager [Kubernetes Operator designed to expose and utilize Intel specific power management technologies in a Kubernetes Environment](https://github.com/intel/kubernetes-power-manager) <br>
 This power manager is an operator which allows users to control power use of their containers.
 This allows the leveraging of hardware and kernel features controlling power savings within  Kubernetes environments.
 It has been proven to work with TuneD as well to allow TuneD profiles to bem used to control the power on the nodes according to various frequency tunings.
+* :musical_note: GEOPM [Extensible Power Manager](https://geopm.github.io):<br>
+Initially specific to HPC environments, but now more generalized, the Global Extensible Open Power Manager (GEOPM) is a framework for exploring power and energy optimizations on heterogeneous platforms.
+The GEOPM software is split into two packages: The GEOPM Service and the GEOPM Runtime.
+The GEOPM Service provides user-space access to low level hardware metrics and configuration knobs.
+The GEOPM Runtime leverages the GEOPM Service to tune hardware settings in reaction to hardware metrics and application feedback.
+The application feedback is collected through light weight asynchronous profiling hooks injected with callbacks into middle-ware packages.
+The GEOPM Runtime has a plugin architecture for selecting between optimization algorithms.
+Some of the built in algorithms target energy efficiency, and others optimize performance within a power bound.
+The port of
+GEOPM to Kubernetes is ongoing.
+There is an [experimental branch](https://github.com/geopm/geopm/tree/cloud#experimental-branch) called ``cloud`` with implementations of new features that support Kubernetes.
+These features will be migrated into the main ``dev`` branch as they each become production ready.
+Additional documentation may be found in the [service readme file](https://github.com/geopm/geopm/tree/cloud/service#kubernetes-support) and in the [runtime k8 directory](https://github.com/geopm/geopm/tree/cloud/k8).

+### HPC Specific Models

 ## Sustainability Initiatives